Burial at Sea San Diego – Ash Scattering San Diego

 Since the military DOES NOT allow the family to be present on military ships for ash scattering, many military families choose to use our services.

-Regarding military honors, The only branch of the service that currently sends a live bugle player is the US Marines, all other branches use a recorded playing.
+The only branch of the service that currently sends a live bugle player for military honors is the US Marines, all other branches use a recording.
 Since live bugle players are available through the organization “Bugles Across America”, we do our best to coordinate their participation in the honors ceremony – making is more special.